johanbook/docs/docs/databases/migrations.md

 Schema alterations typically happens in conjunction with deploying new versions of the software.
-One approach is to view the database schemas as a state machine and database migrations as traversing between different states.
+One approach is to view the database schemas as a state machine and database migrations as transitioning between different states.
 For each needed transition, one creates a migration script that contains the necessary commands for executing the state change.

 Although the migration scripts typically are written in an [ORM](./orm.md), here is an example in SQL.
 Assume we initially created a table like so: